 Received a Letter from PSN?

-If you have a 401(k) (or other defined contribution) savings account with less than $5,000 that you left in a previous employer’s plan, then you could receive communication from PSN, informing you about how we may help move your retirement savings forward to your current employer’s retirement plan.
+If you have a 401(k) (or other defined contribution) savings account that you left in a previous employer’s plan, then you could receive communication from PSN, informing you about how we may help move your retirement savings forward to your current employer’s retirement plan.